- New York

 Missouri’s Gateway Arch is a striking piece of minimalist architecture.
 Stretching across the skyline of St. Louis, the centerpiece of Jefferson National Expansion Memorial makes the city instantly recognizable in photographs.
 The 192-meter-tall arch was built to commemorate President Thomas Jefferson, who bought the Louisiana Territory and made possible westward expansion in the USA.
 You can ride a tram to the top of the stainless steel structure, where you can see up to 30 miles in either direction, giving bird’s-eye views of the city’s downtown and the Mississippi and Missouri rivers.

-Gateway Arch in St. Louis
+The Gateway Arch and the St. Louis skyline

 6. Oak Alley Plantation